brettory-zz/genderegal-jobsat/README.md

 (ICC <- 0.1479/(0.1479 + 4.4752))
 ```

 3% of variation in job satisfaction between respondents can be explained by the country level (after controlling for proportion of women working in tech).
-Incidentally, the variation is not much bigger when we don't include the proportion of women.
+Incidentally, the variance in job satisfaction explained by country of residence is not much bigger when we don't include the proportion of women.

 The R command `lmer()` purposefully does not print confidence intervals or p-values out of an ideological objection to basing decisions purely on p-values.
 Their point is that we should consider the size of the effect as well as its statistical significance.
 Nonetheless, I find it useful to know if we repeated our test 100 times, how often would our estimated effect be different from 0?
 We can calculate a confidence interval using the standard error of the estimate, with the result that our confidence interval for the effect of meanfem on jobsat is: